Emotion Wheel – Identify and Understand Your Feelings

 What to pay attention to

-What can happen if this emotion is ignored – for example, it may show up later as stress, tension, or overwhelm.
+What can happen if this state is ignored, for example, it may show up later as stress, tension, or overwhelm.

 self_improvement